 Everyone likes free and easy-to-use, and Google Photos is exactly that.
 Google Photos is an application for Android that makes it quick and easy to back up your photos over Wi-Fi as soon as you take them, or later on, as the case may be.
 You can back up your entire device, or choose specific folders for your selections, and your photos will immediately be available on any device through which you can sign into your Google/Gmail account.
 The app will walk you through backing up your photos, and the time it takes will depend on both your internet speeds and the amount of photos you’re backing up, so go ahead and plan on uploading them overnight while your phone is plugged in.

-A quick note that, if all you’re looking to do is free up space on your device, Google Photos has an option that will delete all photos and videos from your device once they’ve been uploaded to the cloud.
-As you can see in the screenshot above, the option appears right under the Backup notification, and allows you to click to make additional choices.
-You’ll see a message that alerts you to how much room you can free up, and how many items that will remove from your device.
+A quick note: If all you’re looking to do is free up space on your device, Google Photos has an option that will delete all photos and videos once they’ve been uploaded to the cloud.
+As you can see in the screenshot above, the option appears right under the Backup notification and allows you to click to make additional choices.
+You’ll see a message that alerts you to how much room you can free up and how many items that will remove from your device.
 The message will confirm that the “items have been safely backed up to your Google account.”
 For some of you, this may be all you need.
 For everyone else, move on down to step two, in which I’ve included two options.

 Step Two: Deleting Your Photos

 Option One: Gallery apps